parberge/azure-serverless-poc/README.md

 ### Testing container apps

-To get started, run the [setup-container-apps.sh](setup-container-apps.sh) script.
+To get started, run the [setup-containerapp.sh](setup-containerapp.sh) script.
 When done it should give you an URL that should work :smile:

 ### Cleanup

-Delete the resource group that was created in the [setup-container-apps.sh](setup-container-apps.sh) script.
+Delete the resource group that was created in the [setup-containerapp.sh](setup-containerapp.sh) script.